saltconf/salt35/presenter/index.md

 The [proceedings](https://journals.linguisticsociety.org/proceedings/index.php/SALT) of SALT are published by the [LSA](https://www.linguisticsociety.org/).
 All presenters at SALT35 may publish in the proceedings.
 An email will be sent to authors by the editors in June, but some preliminary information is below.

-The page limit is 18 pages for talks and posters (24 pages for invited talks).
-This does not include references, but does include all other material.
+The page limit is 18 pages for talks and posters, 24 pages for invited speakers, both limits excluding references.
 The proceedings submission deadline is August 15, 2025.